asympto712/Project-Fenrir/README.md

 # Project Fenrir &#x130E7;
 This project aims to train super-human level AI for [**Tafl**](https://en.wikipedia.org/wiki/Tafl_games), an ancient Nordic strategy boardgame family.
 It uses 100% pure Rust, because Rust is cool.

-# 👷 NOTE 🏗️
+# 👷 PROGRESS 🏗️
-This project is actively under development
+Most of the components were developed & tested, currently in the Training phase

 # Project overview
 The Cargo workspace consists of 3 crates: **bitboard**, **game**, and most importantly, **Fenrir**.